remiblancher/post-quantum-pki-lab/journey/01-revelation/README.md

 ### TNFL: Trust Now, Forge Later

 Signatures you trust today can be **forged** once quantum computers arrive.
+This is called **Trust Now, Forge Later (TNFL)** — also known as **Sign Today, Forge Tomorrow (STFT)**.
 A forged signature is instant and undetectable — malicious firmware signed with a forged key installs without question.

 ```
 TODAY                           FUTURE (5-15 years?)